In the span of a single sentence, President Trump managed to flummox a nation.

 Naturally, the rest of the Internet was quick to let loose its seemingly never-ending store of snark and mockery.
 By Sunday, #SwedenIncident was trending on Twitter, as many tweeters the world over helpfully suggested ideas to jog the Swedes' memories of just what exactly happened Friday night.

-What the president might've been talking about
+What the president says he was talking about

-In all seriousness, though, some have sincerely conjectured about what Trump may have been referring to.
+Some quickly began theorizing about what Trump may have been referring to.

 "The left really admires Sweden, and the far right views Sweden as a nightmare," Gelin says.